Jester (Jonathan Powers): Fictional character biography

-The Jester later kidnaps an inventor of computer-generated video and uses his invention to broadcast false news reports smearing Foggy Nelson's re-election campaign and undermining public trust in the government and the media.
-Though he succeeds in making Nelson lose his post as district attorney, his plan to take over the city and execute Daredevil for murder are foiled by Daredevil and new district attorney Blake Tower.
-While in prison, the Jester falls under the mental control of the Purple Man, along with the Cobra, Mister Hyde and the Gladiator.
-The Purple Man forces them all to attack Daredevil and Paladin.
-He later battles the Moon Knight and Daredevil as well.

 After escaping prison, the Jester kidnaps an actor portraying Cyrano de Bergerac on live television and takes his place.
 His performance is a success with the audience.
 When he afterwards learns that Daredevil was diverting the police's attention so that he could finish his performance, he voluntarily surrenders.
 Later, Powers allows himself to be the host of a demon, gaining great strength in the process.
 When the demon leaves him, Powers is apparently left comatose.

-The Jester later collaborated with Screwball when they started a web show called "Jested".
+The Jester later collaborates with Screwball, with the two starting a web show called "Jested".
 Their first episode had them doing a prank on Mayor J. Jonah Jameson.
-After that happened, both of them are tracked down by the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) and (after performing a series of pranks on the Superior Spider-Man himself) are brutally defeated by him.
+After that happened, both of them are tracked down by the Superior Spider-Man, who brutally defeats them.

 During the Civil War II storyline, Powers apparently retires from his former role until he is arrested as part of an entrapment operation set up by undercover police officers and an informant, despite the fact that all he was doing was talking about his old days rather than actually planning a crime.
 Despite the She-Hulk making a passionate argument about the need to believe in redemption and not condemn someone for their thoughts, Powers is sentenced to prison, where he is shot by a prison guard during a riot a couple of days later.

-During the Spider-Men II miniseries, the Jester turns up alive.
-During his recent criminal activities, the Jester was defeated by Jessica Jones and the She-Hulk.
+During the Spider-Men II miniseries, the Jester is revealed to have survived.